ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 # Simple Music Part 5 : Harmony II

 This post tries to describe the basics of music.
-Today, intervals and the natural minor scale.
+Today, intervals, the natural minor scale.
 ## 1. Intervals.
 All of them...

 In Western music, the most common scheme for naming intervals gives two properties of the interval: the quality (perfect, major, minor, augmented, diminished) and the number (unison, second, third, etc.).